y21/ghost-db-documentation/README.md

 The API returns data as JSON which is already part of the web standard and almost every language can parse and work with it.

 ## Endpoints
-Every route in the subdirectory `time-trials` of <a href="http://chadsoft.co.uk/">chadsoft.co.uk</a> can be reached through the <a href="http://tt.chadsoft.co.uk/index.json">API</a> using its route (`/directory/file.json`), so for example http://chadsoft.co.uk/time-trials/ becomes http://tt.chadsoft.co.uk/index.json.
+Every route in the subdirectory `time-trials` of <a href="http://chadsoft.co.uk/">chadsoft.co.uk</a> can be accessed through the <a href="http://tt.chadsoft.co.uk/index.json">API</a> using its route (`/directory/file.json`), so for example `http://chadsoft.co.uk/time-trials/` becomes `http://tt.chadsoft.co.uk/index.json`. <br/>
+**Note**: Keep in mind that you have to change the file extension `.html` to `.json`
+>The data will not be "pretty-printed" (linebreaks, spaces and easy-to-read code in general), so if you want to try out an endpoint, you might want to download an extension that formats JSON for you. <br />
+>I recommend <a href="https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en">JSON Formatter</a> for Google Chrome or <a href="https://addons.mozilla.org/en-US/firefox/addon/jsonview/">JSONView</a> for Firefox.